-Placing an implant is often easier than taking a tooth out and is usually done using a simple local anaesthetic.
+Placing an implant is often easier than taking a tooth out and is usually done using a simple local anesthetic.
 You will not feel any pain at the time, but just like after an extraction, you may feel some discomfort during the week after the surgery.

-Usually the permanent false teeth are fitted 3 to 4 months after the implants are put in.
+Usually, the permanent false teeth are fitted 3 to 4 months after the implants are put in.
 Some teeth can now even be fitted at the same time as the implants (these are called ‘immediate implants’) but your dentist will have to see whether these are suitable for you.
-Sometimes treatment takes longer and your dentist will be able to talk to you about your treatment time.
+Sometimes treatment takes longer and your Dentist will be able to talk to you about your treatment time.

 After your implants have been placed, the bone in your jaw needs to grow onto them and fuse to them.
 This usually takes a few months.
 Sometimes the implants may be stable enough when they are fitted for the false teeth to be attached sooner than this.

 If you are having one, two or three teeth replaced, you may have a temporary denture in the meantime.
 If you have full dentures, you can keep wearing these while your implants are healing.
 Your dentures will need altering, to fit properly after the surgery, and a ‘healing cap’ will usually be placed onto the implant site to protect it.